abpio/abp-commercial-docs/en/modules/payment.md

   - `ExternalSubscriptionId`: Represents subscription Id of Gateway.
   - `PeriodEndDate`: Represents end date of subscription. _Subscriptions may canceled but lasts until end of last period._

-- `Volo.Payment.RecurringPaymentUpdated` (**SubscriptionUpdatedEto**): Published when a subscription updated in application or in payment gateway dashboard.
-If subscription updated from gateway dashboard, this event will be published right after webhook delivery.
+- `Volo.Payment.RecurringPaymentUpdated` (**SubscriptionUpdatedEto**): Published when a subscription is updated in application or in payment gateway dashboard.
+If subscription is updated from gateway dashboard, this event will be published right after webhook delivery.

   - `PaymentRequestId`: Represents PaymentRequest entity Id.
   - `State`: Represents state of PaymentRequest, such as `Waiting`, `Completed` or `Failed`.